Some fear boosters will hurt drive to reach the unvaccinated

 CDC Director Dr. Rochelle Walensky said Tuesday that health officials have not lost sight of that problem.
 The booster effort “will not distract us from our most important focus — to get as many people as possible vaccinated with a primary series,” she said.

-White House officials said they doubt the need for boosters is a real concern among the vast majority of the unvaccinated, who continue to resist getting their shots despite nearly a year’s worth of data showing their lifesaving potential.
+White House officials said they doubt the need for boosters is a real concern among the vast majority of the unvaccinated, who for a variety of reasons have continued to resist getting their shots despite nearly a year’s worth of data showing their lifesaving potential.

 They argue, too, that as the pool of unvaccinated Americans gradually shrinks, there will be declines in the numbers of new people getting shots.
-And they said the latest numbers should not be read as a sign that mandates are not working, noting that most businesses haven’t yet put in place the Biden administration's vaccinate-or-test policy.
+They say the latest numbers should not be read as a sign that mandates are not working, noting that most businesses haven’t yet put in place the Biden administration's vaccinate-or-test policy.

+Indeed, despite the downward vaccination trends seen in CDC data, they say there is evidence employer mandates are already working.
+White House officials cited a number of success stories, including strong increases in the percentage of vaccinated employees at the Henry Ford Health System in Detroit, United Airlines and the Defense Department.

-Noel Brewer, a University of North Carolina professor of health behavior, said there is good reason to be optimistic.
+Noel Brewer, a University of North Carolina professor of health behavior, said the mandates show promise and there is good reason to be optimistic.

 “I think we’re heading into a great season for vaccinations.
 Everything is lining up in a good way,” said Brewer, who advises the CDC and the World Health Organization on COVID-19 vaccination policy.